Veterans and Military Resources

 Adelphi University recognizes the sacrifice our soldiers make and strives to raise awareness and solicit the public’s aid for the needs of service men, women and their families.
 There are several benefit programs as well as counseling that are available to help meet the needs of these honorable men and women.
 Below we have included this information and resources for our returning soldiers who wish to pursue these services and further their academic career.

 The army can pay for your education, or pay off your current student loan debt.

-The GI Bill provides benefits to veterans, service members, and some dependents of disabled or deceased veterans wishing to pursue an education.
+The Post-9/11 GI Bill® provides benefits to veterans, service members, and some dependents of disabled or deceased veterans wishing to pursue an education.

 - Disabled Veterans Benefits – Army Career and Alumni Program

 If you are leaving the Army with a service-related disability, you may be eligible for one of several federal programs designed to assist your transition and provide for your and your family’s future.

 - Education and Job Training – Army Career and Alumni Program

 Several educational benefit programs sponsored by the Department of Veterans Affairs (VA) provide financial assistance to veterans returning to school.